-You know those thick, hearty soups that get you through a winter storm or a traditional chicken noodle soup for those sick days?
+Do you know those thick, hearty soups that get you through a winter storm or a traditional chicken noodle soup for those sick days?
 Well, this is not one of those soups.
 This soup has a lighter, lemony broth with chicken, vegetables, and orzo pasta.
-You can eat it all year long, no matter the season.
-The bright citrus flavors have me imagining a light lunch on a sunny balcony overlooking the Mediterranean Sea.
+This lemon chicken orzo soup recipe is NOT avgolemono soup as it has no egg yolks!
+You can eat it all year long, no matter the season, consider it a summer comfort food.
+The bright lemony flavors have me imagining a light lunch on a sunny balcony overlooking the Mediterranean Sea.
 In my mind anyway.
-You don't even need to book a trip to Tuscany because this Lemon Chicken Orzo Soup Panera Style can be on the table in 30 minutes.
-My easy recipe serves two or you can double it for next day leftovers.
-This will become one of your favorite soups!
+You don't need to book a trip to Tuscany because this Recipe for Greek Lemon Chicken Orzo Soup for Two can be on the table in 30 minutes.
+My easy recipe serves two or you can double it for next-day leftovers.
+The fresh lemon juice combined with the tender orzo pasta will make this one of your favorite Panera-bread-inspired soups!

 - Orzo pasta

 - Baked boneless chicken thighs

 - Canned chicken

 - Chicken base - I like the Better Than Bouillon brand Low-Sodium Roasted Chicken base.

 - Baby spinach - fresh is best!